DEFRA/rpa-mit-invoice/README.md

 Use the secrets-template to create a secrets.json in the same folder location as the [EST.MIT.Invoice.Api.csproj](https://github.com/DEFRA/rpa-mit-invoice/blob/main/EST.MIT.Invoice.Api/EST.MIT.Invoice.Api.csproj) file.

-**Example** values that work in local environments for these 2 keys are below.
+**Example** values that work in local environments for these 2 keys.

 ```json
 {